 Today, it often feels like everyone has strong opinions on whether or not children should be involved in wedding celebrations beyond being the flower girl or ring bearer.
 Some people adore the sweetness and hijinks children bring to the festivities, while others worry about the noise and bother young ones add to the mix.
-The first course of action for any engaged couple is to decide if they want to include children at their wedding.
+The first course of action for any engaged couple is to decide if they want to include children in their wedding.

 To Invite Or Not To Invite?
 That Is The Question